fyrox-book/fyrox-book.github.io/src/fyrox/beginning/editor_overview.md

 ## Creating (Loading) a Scene

-Fyroxed works with scenes - scene is a container for game entities, you can create and edit one scene at a time.
+FyroxEd works with scenes - scene is a container for game entities, you can create and edit one scene at a time.
 You must have a scene created (or loaded) to begin working with the editor.
 To create a scene click `File -> New Scene`.

 To load existing scene, go to `File -> Load` and select desired scene using file browser.